-Students in Calvin's Semester in Spain program, which is taught during the second semester of each year in Denia, Spain, receive credit for 101, 102, 201, and 202.
+Students in Calvin's Semester in Spain core program, which is taught during the second semester of each year in Denia, Spain, receive credit for 101, 102, 201, and 202.
+Students in the advanced program take four classes towards a Spanish major or minor.

-- 101 Elementary Spanish.
+101 Elementary Spanish.
 F. An introductory course in the use and comprehension of oral and written Spanish.
+Staff.

-Staff. - 102 Elementary Spanish.
+102 Elementary Spanish.
 S. Continuation of Spanish 101.
+Staff.

-Staff. - 121-122-123.
-Introductory and Intermediate Spanish.
-F, I, S. A closely integrated sequence involving two semesters and the interim for students who have completed two years of high school Spanish but who, on the basis of a placement test, are not prepared for 201.
-Staff. - 201 Intermediate Spanish.
+121-122-123 Introductory and Intermediate Spanish.
+F,I,S. A closely integrated sequence involving two semesters and the interim for students who have completed two years of high school Spanish but who, on the basis of the score on the departmental placement test, are not prepared for 201.
+Staff.

+201 Intermediate Spanish.
 F. Review of essential grammatical structures and further training in spoken and written Spanish.
 Readings from significant Spanish authors.
 Prerequisites: 101 and 102 or other equivalents.
+Staff.

-Staff. - 202 Intermediate Spanish.
+202 Intermediate Spanish.
 F and S. Continuation of 201.
 Staff.